SNEWS2/SNEWS_Publishing_Tools/README.md

 Before we get started, right now the publishing method will send your message to the test kafka server.

-First you need to import Publisher and your desired Observation class:
+First you need to import your Publisher:

 ````Python
 # Import the constructor for SNEWS Tiers and Publisher class